Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Experiments

 \section{Experiments}

-The experiments consist of five parts: evaluation on our word-based dataset, evaluation on the OnHW datasets, robustness evaluation, evaluation on our sentence-based dataset, and an ablation study.
-In each part, models are trained using 5-fold cross-validation, and the best result from each fold's validation set is used to calculate the average across the five folds, which is reported as the final result.
+The experiments consist of four parts: evaluation on word-based datasets, robustness evaluation, evaluation on our sentence-based dataset, and an ablation study.
+In each part, models are trained using 5-fold cross-validation, and the best result from validation set of each fold is used to calculate the average across all five folds, which is reported as the final result.

 We first include two previous works: CNN+BiLSTM \cite{ohwr_stabilo_2} and CLDNN \cite{ohwr_stabilo_1}.
-Since their code is not publicly available, we re-implemented both in PyTorch based on the original papers.
+Since their code is not publicly available, we re-implemented both models in PyTorch based on the original papers.
 For CLDNN, we followed the described training and preprocessing pipeline.
-However, training details for CNN+BiLSTM were not clearly specified, so we trained it using our own pipeline to ensure a fair comparison.
+However, training details for CNN+BiLSTM were not clearly specified, so we trained it using our own pipeline to ensure fair comparison.
 These two models are compared with the small version of our model, given their similar sizes.

-For broader comparison, we implemented ResNet, MLP-Mixer, ViT, ConvNeXt, and Swin Transformer V2 backbones as encoders, replacing the CNN encoder in the base version of our model.
-Since these backbones were originally designed for images, we modified them to handle time-series input.
-Due to architectural limitations, MLP-Mixer, ViT, and Swin Transformer V2 require fixed-size inputs.
-Therefore, input sequences are zero-padded to a length of 1,024 for these models.
-Additionally, encoders and decoders are configured with hyperparameters to ensure a comparable number of parameters when using 1,024-length input sequences.
-Given their model sizes, these approaches are compared against the base version of our model.
+For broader comparison, we implemented ResNet, MLP-Mixer, ViT, ConvNeXt, and Swin Transformer V2 (SwinV2) backbones as encoders, replacing the CNN encoder in the base version of our model.
+Since these backbones were not originally designed for time-series inputs, we made minimal but necessary modifications to them.
+Due to architectural limitations, MLP-Mixer, ViT, and SwinV2 require fixed-size inputs.
+Therefore, input sequences are zero-padded to a length of 1,024 for word samples and 4,096 for sentence samples when using these models.
+Additionally, encoders and decoders are configured with hyperparameters to ensure comparable parameter counts when input sequences are of the same length.
+Given their sizes, these approaches are compared against the base version of our model.

 Except for CLDNN \cite{ohwr_stabilo_1}, which is trained as described in its original paper, all other models are trained using the same procedure.
 We use the AdamW optimizer with a learning rate of 0.001 for 300 epochs.
-To improve training stability and convergence, a linear learning rate warm-up is applied, starting at 0.0001 for the first 30 epochs, followed by a cosine annealing schedule for the remaining epochs.
+To improve training stability and convergence, linear learning rate warm-up is applied, starting at 0.0001 for the first 30 epochs, followed by a cosine annealing schedule for the remaining epochs.
 The training process uses the CTC loss function and a batch size of 64.
-Models are checkpointed and evaluated every 5 epochs during training.
+Models are evaluated every 5 epochs during training.